olizilla/oli.zilla.org.uk/_posts/2013-01-20-if-only-you-knew-plain-text.markdown

 ### Footnotes

-<span id="note-1">[1]</span>
-We could get into an argument about character encodings, but then I'd know your a web developer and this article isn't for you.
+<p><span id="note-1">[1]</span> We could get into an argument about character encodings, but then I'd know your a web developer and this article isn't for you.
 Also, what are you doing arguing against plain text?
-Get off my lawn ya looncake.
+Get off my lawn ya looncake.</p>